Rehabilitation banner image

 • A prioritisation system will be in place to ensure that individuals with a rapidly deteriorating condition are assessed and equipment provided (where appropriate) within a clinically appropriate time.
 Other reasons for prioritisation may also be appropriate and will be considered on a per-case basis from referral information.

-The ACT referral and advice helpline will provide a first point of contact to access:
+The ACT referral and helpline will provide a first point of contact to access:

 This telephone service is the initial point of contact for new clients for the service including: environmental controls, alternative computer access and augmentative and alternative communication.

-For activity around clients with ACT we are currently working with, please call our main office number 0121 466 3050 which is open business hours Monday to Friday.
+For activity around clients which ACT are currently working with please call our main office number 0121 466 3050 which is open business hours Monday to Friday.

 Guide to commissioning AAC services